-Analysis | And this is why it’s useful to talk about historic examples of institutionalized racism
+Analysis | And this is why it’s useful to talk about historical examples of institutionalized racism

 What’s more, buses needed permits to enter parks, permits that were often denied to those bringing Black residents to Jones Beach.

-In 2017, a reporter for Bloomberg decided to test the veracity of this anecdote, described to Caro by Shapiro himself.
+In 2017, a reporter for Bloomberg News decided to test the veracity of this anecdote, described to Caro by Shapiro himself.
 Thomas Campanella found that it was true.
 While Moses was content to have buses be able to access other parks, the bridges along the main parkway to Jones Beach were significantly lower than the Westchester County bridges on which they were modeled.
 “There is just a single structure of under eight feet (96 inches) clearance on all three Westchester parkways,” Campanella wrote, while “on the Southern State there are four.”

 When Buttigieg first argued this spring that infrastructure on some occasions reflected decisions rooted in racism, he had done so only in the abstract, saying that there was racism “physically built” into the country’s roads.
 He was mocked — and then determined to have been speaking truthfully.
 Now, though, even with this very specific and quite famous example in hand, his political opponents offered a similar response.